mattermost/docs/source/collaborate/make-calls.rst

 .. tab:: Web/Desktop

-  To do this, expand the call window using the arrows in the top-right of the call widget.
+  Expand the call window using the arrows in the top-right of the call widget.
 From there, select the emoji icon to access frequently-used emojis or select additional emojis from the emoji picker.

 .. tab:: Mobile

-  To do this, expand the call window using the arrows in the top-right of the active call banner.
+  Expand the call window using the arrows in the top-right of the active call banner.
 Then select **More > Call Thread**.

 Record a call
 -------------